rukayah/Books_downloads_predictions/README.md

         Returns:
-        pd.DataFrame: A DataFrame object that has title, number of pages, year published, number of downloads and if it is recently uploaded on pdfdrive.
+        pd.DataFrame: A DataFrame object that has title, number of pages, year published, number of downloads and if it is recently uploaded on pdfdrive(is_new).

 # Installation
 Run the following to install the book scraper: pip install git+https://github.com/rukayah/Books_scraper